Cancer Research & Clinical Trials

 What's a Clinical Trial?

 Clinical trials are research studies that test how a drug, medical device, or treatment approach works in people.
-Conducting cinical trials is the only way to improve cancer care.
-The Cancer Care Team at Pardee Cancer Center is committed to providing clinical trials as an option for our patients.
+Conducting clinical trials is the only way to improve cancer care.
+The cancer care team at Pardee Cancer Center is committed to providing clinical trials as an option for our patients.

 There are different types of cancer clinical trials: